filmography.org

 Ennio Morricone [Original Music Composer]

-Production Design: John J Lloyd [Production Design]
+Production Design: John J. Lloyd [Production Design]

 Casting by Anita Dann [Casting]